Sign-in to Account

 Are Centipedes Venomous?

-Written by Aptive Environmental January 27, 2020
+Written by Aptive Pest Control January 27, 2020

 If you thought spiders have a lot of legs, you’ll be blown away by centipedes!
 These crawlers can have anywhere from fifteen to nearly 200 legs (depending on the species and size).
 Their size can range anywhere from 4mm to 6 inches long.
 Some can get even longer – many centipedes in Hawaii grow to be eight inches long and almost half an inch wide.
 They can easily climb on floors, walls, and most other surfaces.